its-dave/strimzi-kafka-operator/EVENTSTREAMS.md

 - Export ARTIFACTORY_USERNAME and ARTIFACTORY_PASSWORD as env vars (if not already in your bash profile).
 - Run `make -C deploy get_opm` which downloads `opm` from artifactory and installs it into `/usr/local/bin`

+### (PreReq) Apply ImageContentSourcePolicy to mirror images from artifactory
+This step is a one time apply to your box.
+- Run `oc apply -f deploy/mirror-config.yaml`

+Once applied wait for all your nodes to roll (`oc get nodes` should report all nodes as ready, if you see SchedulingDisabled then your nodes are not ready).
+Once all your nodes have rolled image references from `docker.io/ibmcom` or `cp.icr.io/cp` will now instead refer to a corresponding location on artifactory.

 ### Build operator registry with our operator bundle, push to OpenShift registry
 Run `make -C deploy deploy` this will build and verify the OLM bundle, build a catalog source and push it to your OpenShift